Instacart settles with FTC over deceptive practices but still faces questions about pricing

 “Instacart is proud to offer a transparent, affordable and consumer-friendly service.
 We provide straightforward marketing, transparent pricing and fees, clear terms, easy cancellation and generous refund policies – all in full compliance with the law and exceeding industry norms,” the company said in a statement.

-The settlement comes as Instacart is facing a separate probe by the FTC into its pricing practices.
+The settlement comes as Instacart is facing separate questions about its pricing practices.

 Earlier this month, a report by Consumer Reports and two progressive advocacy groups — Groundwork Collaborative and More Perfect Union — found that Instacart charged different prices for the same grocery items even though online shoppers were filling their Instacart baskets at the same time and at the same stores.

-Note: This story clarifies an earlier version, which suggested the FTC opened a new investigation to examine Instacart's pricing practices.
-They were examined as part of the current investigation.